 - Submit your FAFSA

 Students are encouraged to complete their Free Application for Federal Student Aid (FAFSA) as soon after January 1 as possible.
-The FAFSA will determine your eligibility for all forms of federal and state aid in addition to many institutional scholarship opportunities.
-Visit colum.edu/student-financial-services for more info.
+The FAFSA will determine your eligibility for federal and state aid in addition to many of Columbia's scholarships.
+Visit colum.edu/financial-aid for more info.

 - Join Columbia’s Facebook App

 We’ve created our very own Facebook app that caters exclusively to you and your fellow classmates.
 Joining this group is a great way to meet the people you could potentially live, study, collaborate and become friends with.
 Visit apps.facebook.com/columbiac to join today!

 When you confirm your attendance, we will set you up with your official Columbia Loopmail address.
 This is the only email address the college will use to send critical information about things like registration, your academic progress, financial aid awards, events on campus and anything else related to Columbia.
 Instructions on how to access your Loopmail account are available here.